 It was in 1962 that Lawrence Tune scored their most memorable victory – a GT2 class win at the Le Mans 24 Hours with company founder than Chris Lawrence and co-driver Richard Shepherd-Barron behind the wheel.

-Original Lawrence Tune Morgans are now highly sought after by both collectors and vintage racing enthusiasts, and we only very rare see them come up for open auction.
+Original Lawrence Tune Morgans are now highly sought after by both collectors and vintage racing enthusiasts, and we only very rarely see them come up for open auction.

 The 1959 Morgan Plus 4 Lawrence Tune Special Shown Here

 The Morgan you see here is a Lawrence Tune Special, a fact hinted at by the roll bar, wider tires, lowered and suspension.
 But it’s not till you open the bonnet and see the twin Weber carburetors with their gleaming velocity stacks, and the Lawrence Tune logo on the rocker cover that you realize exactly what you’re looking at – a Morgan unicorn.